 Descriptive statistics are essential for summarizing and understanding your data.
-In Google Sheets, you can easily calculate metrics like mean, median, mode, and standard deviation.
+In Google Sheets, you can calculate metrics like mean, median, mode, and standard deviation.

 Google Sheets is ideal for calculating descriptive statistics for small data sets.
 It's quick, convenient, and straightforward.
 For larger data sets, consider using specialized statistical software like R, Tableau, or SPSS.